ysahmed/FavDish-improved/README.md

 About
 ---
 Improved version of FavDish android application from Android 11 Jetpack Masterclass Udemy Course by Denis Panjuta.
+This project is a playground for me.
+I will keep experimenting and modifiying the code as I learn more.
+Check the __master__ branch if code is not visible to you.

 Improvements
 ---